 Change Your Filter At Least Every 90 Days

 The air filter plays a vital role in protecting your furnace’s delicate components.
 As the filter fills with dirt, dust, and hair, it gradually begins blocking the flow of air to your furnace.
-Insufficient airflow causes the furnace heat exchanger to overheat, possibly resulting in your furnace shutting on and off or even worse – breakdown.
+Insufficient airflow causes the furnace heat exchanger to overheat, possibly resulting in your furnace shutting on and off, your furnace blowing cold air or even worse – breakdown.
 Not a pleasant experience in below-freezing weather!
 Plus, furnace repair can be pricey.
 Last but not least, proper care helps extend your furnace’s lifespan.

 That’s the “why” of changing your air filter.
 The answer to “how often?” varies, depending on conditions in your home (see below).
 A simple way to tell when you need to change the filter is simply to check it regularly.

 Every 30 days, inspect your furnace filter to see whether it is too clogged to allow for proper airflow.
 If you see a buildup of dust and debris, and the filter’s turned from white to greyish colour, you’ll know that it’s time to change the filter.

 By the way, when people talk about changing the furnace filter, they’re referring only to disposables – inexpensive, single-use filters.
 While these are very convenient, you might prefer a permanent furnace filter.
 Made of long-lasting, higher quality material enclosed in a plastic frame, a permanent filter is designed to be cleaned and reused.

 2. How Your Home Affects When To Change The Filter

 Now let’s explore why answers to “How often should I change my furnace filter?” may vary.
 Physical conditions in your home, as well as family members’ health requirements, can have quite an impact.